ajaymehul/stelligent-u/03-iam/README.md

 an inline policy and a customer managed policy?
 What are the differences between a customer managed policy and an AWS managed policy?_

+> An inline policy is created specifically just for the Role requiring it.
+It is not reusable.
+A customer managed policy is a new entire policy created for reuse.
+It can then be used by any roles requiring it.
+A customer managed policy requires maintenance from the user.
+An AWS managed policy is constantly updated and maintained by AWS as new services/features get added.

 #### Question: Role Assumption

 _When assuming a role, are the permissions of the initial principal